 The reading list can be found on Brigthspace.
-These are given as presentations and pdf files.
+The material consistst of presentations and pdf files.
 There is no need to purchase literature, as the presented material is not commercialized.

-Registration must be done via MyStudyMap.
+Registration must be completed via MyStudyMap.
 Registration in MyStudyMap gives you automatic access to the course in Brightspace.
 For more information, please visit the Leiden University website for students.

 Dr. Jeroen N. Struijs firstname.lastname@example.org

-This course is a combination of online ecucation and on campus Education at Leiden University Campus The Hague.
+This course is a combination of online education and on campus education at Leiden University Campus The Hague.